jamesgray007/hoai-course/docs/local_setup.md

 - Why: Keeps this project’s packages isolated from your system.

 **Step 4: Upgrade pip & install Python libraries** This will install Python libaries requires to build code with OpenAI APIs and the OpenAI Agents SDK.
+We will use these libraries in Week 3 and 4.
 ```
 pip install --upgrade pip
 pip install openai